akeneo/pim-helpcenter/content/md/connectivity/manage-your-connections.md

 - the connection `username`,
 - the connection `password`.

-To access the client id, the secret and the username, go to `System` / `Connections`, click on the connection for which you want to see the credentials.
+To access the client id, the secret and the username, go to `Connect` / `Connection settings`, click on the connection for which you want to see the credentials.
 They are displayed on the right side of the screen in the `Credentials` column.

 ![Credentials in the connection form](../img/credentials-in-connection-form.png)